Are you a teacher?

 Still I Rise is completely privately funded and the financial donations that we receive are used to support our work.
 As such, all of our volunteers are responsible for their own expenses.
 If you are interested in staying in our volunteer house, we will provide you with further information after you have submitted your application.

-Volunteers usually fundraise to support their stay and personal expenses in Istanbul.
+Volunteers usually fundraise to support their stay and personal expenses in Turkey.
 You can do so through crowdfunding sites such as GoFundMe, CrowdRise, YouCaring or Generosity.
 Please note all these sites charge an administration fee.
 Donations can also be received through a PayPal account, for which no fee is charged.

 Shared housing typically costs about 100 EUR per month.
 With a small budget for food and expenses, most volunteers can manage on 300 EUR per month.